clamsproject/aapb-brandeis-datahousing/README.md

 }
 ```

-If you add a guid then the server will return a MMIF file or a warning if the file did not exist:
+If you add a GUID, then the server will return a MMIF file or a warning if the file did not exist:

 ```bash
 curl -X POST 127.0.0.1:8001/storeapi/download